Althia2004/Loan-Management/DEPLOYMENT_CHECKLIST.md

 **Database errors:**
 - Ensure PostgreSQL is created and linked
-- Run migrations in Render Shell
+- Check DATABASE_URL environment variable in Render
-- Check DATABASE_URL environment variable
+- Look for initialization messages in logs

 ---